jacknlliu/gazebo_contact_pkgs/README.md

 - fix gazebo source code for support fine contact simulation, for example using DART and Simbody.
 DART support non-penetration, and Simbody support many contact models which can be used to compute the contact force rather than using impulse (Ft=mv).
 - create new gazebo plugins for specific things
 - improve the ODE engine and other existing physics engine
-- create new physics engine
+- create new physics engine, like RaiSim.

 ## Reference